Chapman Valley History

 Each week Phil brings fruit cake for morning tea and until recently also saw him arrive with a bottle of milk.

-Phil Snell was awarded Life Membership on the 16th March 2016.
+Phil Snell was awarded Life Membership on the 16th of March 2016.